 Slashing: Validators can be penalized for malicious behavior, such as producing invalid blocks or being frequently offline.
 This penalty, known as slashing, involves the loss of a portion of their staked tokens.
-Slashing is intended to deter dishonest actions and ensures that validators act in the best interest of the network.
+Slashing deters dishonest actions and ensures that validators act in the best interest of the network.

 Opportunity Cost: By staking SOL tokens, validators and delegators lock up their tokens, which could otherwise be used or sold.
-This opportunity cost is intended to incentivize participants to act honestly to earn rewards and avoid penalties.
+This opportunity cost incentivizes participants to act honestly to earn rewards and avoid penalties.